 St. Peter's Episcopal Church, Chicago

 Trinity Episcopal Church, Chicago

-Each of these parishes will make an announcement when ready to accept names.
+Each of these congregations will make an announcement when ready to accept names.
 Check back here for more information.